FireBrandMint/GJham-Engine/README.md

 # GEngine

-Actually a library because the UI will probably look 15 years old and there will be more than one editor........
+Actually a library because the UI will probably look 15 years old, executable by BATs and there will be more than one editor........

 Still in development, any help is appreciated.